AdobeDocs/aem-forms-automated-conversion-service.en/help/configure-service.md

 If you start AEM 6.4 or AEM 6.5 in [production mode](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/production-ready.html) (nosamplecontent run mode), the reference packages are not installed.
 The reference packages contain sample themes and templates.
 Automated Forms Conversion service requires at least one theme and one template to convert a PDF form to an adaptive form.
 Create a custom theme and template of your own and point [service configuration](#configure-the-cloud-service) to use custom templates and themes before using the service.

+You can also download and install the [AEM Forms Reference Assets](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html) package on your Author instance.
+It creates some reference themes and template.

 ## Configure the service {#configure-the-service}

 Before you proceed to configure the service and connect your local instance with the service running on Adobe Cloud, learn about the personas and privileges required to connect to the service.
 The service uses two different types of personas, administrators and developers: